AndrewRutherfoord/cloud-cost-awareness-NeoRepro-reproduction/README.md

 3. Navigate to <http://localhost:5173/query> where you can query the data using the Neo4j Cypher Query Language

+## The drill configurations

+The drilling of the repositories can be replicated by navigating to <http://localhost:5173/editor>
+opening the `cost_awareness_488.yaml` config file in the left bar and clicking execute.
+This will execute the drill jobs with the 3 driller workers that are set up by default.

+Performing the drill job will take some time so please be patient.
+You can track the progress of the drill in <http://localhost:5173/jobs> .

+If you wish to increase the number of driller worker instances that are being used to perform the drills, change line that says `replicas: 3` by replacing the 3 with the number of notes you want.

 ## Queries from the study

 To perform the queries that were used during the study, navigate to <http://localhost:5173/query>
 On the left bar, open the query you wish to run.
-There are a few to choose from:
+You can then execute the query throught the interface.
+There are a few queries to choose from:

-- `example` - The queries in this folder are to give you an idea of how the query language works
+- `example` - Folder of example queries to give you an idea of how the query language works

-# Using the original Tool
+# NeoRepro Documentation

+This replication package is created using NeoRepro, a tool for performing an MSR study and creating a replication package for it.
+NeoRepro is centered around the Neo4j graph database in order to create a unified storage system where data can be efficiently queried using the Neo4j Cypher query language.

 ## Configuring a Repository Drill